 In this talk, we’ll go over the case study of Helpshift as a massively distributed architecture that sees 160,000 requests per second and cover topics with respect to problems that arise due to entropy.
 Topics will include, what data inconsistencies are in real world, Helpshift’s distributed architecture, initial attempts and why did they not work?
 We’lI also talk about isolating the root cause which results in data inaccuracies, the solution and mitigating unsolvable side effects of distributed architectures.

-In large scale customer focused distributed systems with asynchronous programming, tracing and monitoring becomes hard.
-As system scales with higher request counts for the product with multiple projects involved in a single pipeline, having proper logging, tracing, monitoring and metric system setup for the product becomes imperative.
-In this talk I will be speaking about comparing distributed monitoring, observability, and performance packages like Kamon, Zipkin, Prometheus and the best practices to build a scalable distributed tracing and monitoring system independent on your code style of the project.
+In large scale customer focused distributed systems with asynchronous programming based products, tracing and monitoring becomes hard.
+As system scales with higher request counts for the product with multiple projects involved in a single pipeline, having proper logging, tracing, monitoring and metric system setup for the product reliably available becomes difficult.
+In this talk I will be speaking about comparing distributed monitoring, observability, and performance packages and the best practices to build a generic scalable distributed monitoring, observability, and performance package independent on your code style of your project.

 Knowledge Logic: Applications to Distributed Systems and Life in General